Getting started with Apple device management

-Endpoint Manager MDM gives you access to additional management options for your mobile devices, such as settings and configurations, software distribution, and console actions.
+Endpoint Manager MDM gives you access to management options for your iOS, macOS, iPadOS, and tvOS devices, such as settings and configurations, software distribution, and console actions.
 Some MDM enrolled devices can also be managed using the Ivanti Agent, enabling hybrid management that combines the capabilities of MDM and traditional agent-based management.

 Configuring Endpoint Manager for Apple device management

 1.Configure your CSA in the console.
 The Ivanti Cloud Services Appliance (CSA) provides secure communication and functionality over the internet.
-The CSA acts as a meeting place where internet or internal devices, MDM or agent-managed, can communicate with the Endpoint Manager core server.
-To configure your CSA, see Configuring the Ivanti Cloud Services Appliance (Management Gateway).
+The CSA acts as a meeting place where devices, MDM or agent-managed, can communicate with the Endpoint Manager core server—even if they are behind firewalls or use a proxy to access the internet.
+The CSA requires a third-party certificate for mobile device management.
+To configure your CSA, see Configuring the Ivanti Cloud Services Appliance.

 2.Select your CSA for MDM.
-To select the CSA you would like Endpoint Manager MDM to communicate with, navigate to Configure > MDM Configurations > Mobility.
+To select the CSA you would like Endpoint Manager MDM to communicate with, navigate to Tools > Modern Device Management > MDM Configurations > Common Settings > Cloud Service Appliances (CSA).

 3.Connect your core to your LDAP server.
 In addition to querying the core database, Endpoint Manager also provides the directory tool that lets you locate, access, and manage devices in other directories via LDAP.
 In most deployments, the LDAP configuration points to an Active Directory server.
 For information about configuring the connection to your LDAP server, see LDAP queries.

 4.Set up credentials for using notification services.
 Endpoint Manager uses the Apple Push Notification Service (APNS) to communicate with Apple devices, which requires you to have an APNS certificate.
-For information about obtaining a certificate and enabling APNS, see Setting up notification services.
+For information about obtaining a certificate and enabling APNS, see Apple notification services.

 6.(Recommended) Add DNS TXT records to allow iOS devices to resolve the address of the CSA.
 We recommend that you add DNS TXT records to allow iOS devices to resolve the address of the CSA.
 This makes the enrollment process much easier for users and removes the possibility for errors.
 For more information, see Adding DNS TXT records.